Spherically Symmetric Solutions of Multi-dimensional Zero-pressure Gas Dynamics System: Radially symmetric solutions with prescribed mass condition and normal velocity at the origin

+But since the singularity at $r=0$ has to be taken care of, we need to impose appropriate conditions at the origin.
+We would like to note here that the formula for $u(x,t)$ above was derived as the vanishing viscosity limit of the velocity component (see Theorem $4.3$).\\

-For initial data $u_0(x)$, in the space of bounded variation, the vanishing viscosity limit of the velocity component $u$ remains in the space of bounded variation, see \cite{j3}.
+Getting back to our original problem under discussion, we note that for initial data $u_0(x)$, in the space of bounded variation, the vanishing viscosity limit of the velocity component $u$ remains in the space of bounded variation, see \cite{j3}.
 The density $\rho$ is generally a measure.
-In an important paper, local study of the Cauchy problem for \eqref{e5.1} and propagation of delta wave front was carried out by Albeverio and Shelkovich \cite{a1} in the frame work of the weak asymptotic method.
-We summarize the definitions and results in \cite{a1} relevant to our work.
+A local study of the Cauchy problem for \eqref{e7.1} and propagation of delta wave front was carried out by Albeverio and Shelkovich \cite{a1} in the frame work of the weak asymptotic method.

-\emph{A distribution $(u,\rho)$ is called a generalized $\delta$- shock wave type solution if it is the distributional limit of a weak asymptotic solution $(u^\epsilon,\rho^\epsilon)$, as $\epsilon$ goes to 0.
-They started with an ansatz of the form

-where $u_{+}$,$u_{-}$ and $\bar{\rho}$ are smooth functions away from the surface $S(x,t)=0$.
-They considered a smooth approximation $(u^\epsilon,\rho^\epsilon)$ of \eqref{e5.5} by a suitable regularization of the Heaviside function $H$ and $\delta$ measure.
-They showed that if this regularization is a weak asymptotic solution in the sense \eqref{e2.1}, then $(u,\rho)$ should satisfy the equation \eqref{e5.1} in the region of smoothness and along the surface of discontinuity $S(x,t)=0$, the Rankine-Hugoniot condition,